stbraun/FileOrder/README.md

 FileOrder
 =========

-Simple app to ordering arbitrary files by moving them in the right position.
+Simple app for ordering arbitrary files by moving them in the desired position..